Mobile internet connections caravan and camping

 WiFi Internet Access Caravans Motorhomes & Camping

-It’s more important than ever to have reliable internet connectivity whilst travelling and many people now need internet access while they are staying on campsites in caravans, motorhomes and tents.
-Many of the larger caravan parks, campsites and marinas have installed dedicated WiFi for guests, but if WiFi is not available there are other options you can consider if you need to connect to the internet.
+Many of the larger campsites, holiday parks and marinas have installed dedicated WiFi for guests, but not all locations will have WiFi; fear not there are other options you can consider if you need to connect to ‘the world wide web’.

-How to connect to the internet in a caravan, motorhome, tent or on a boat
+How to connect to the internet in a caravan, motorhome, tent or boat

-1. Check if the campsite or holiday park or marina has guest WiFi internet available
+1. Check if the campsite, holiday park or marina has guest WiFi available

-Check what average speeds can be expected and if there is a charge for access, most of the time connecting to a guest network is the best option, however speed can vary greatly from one campsite to the next and most campsites have to charge for wifi due to the cost of maintaining a guest internet service.
+Check what average speeds can be expected and if there is a charge for access, most of the time connecting to a guest network is the best option, however speed can vary greatly from one campsite to the next.
+Most campsites & marinas have to charge for WiFi use due to the cost of maintaining guest internet services.

-3. Buy a MiFi internet device or dongle for your own dedicated portable internet hotspot
+3. Buy a MiFi internet device or dongle to get your own portable internet hotspot

-Satellite internet services are generally more expensive than other options and you will need to buy some specialist kit including a satellite receiver, a satellite router and pay as a monthly subscriber for a connection.
-Most satellite internet providers will have a minimum contract period of at least 12 months and prices start around £29.99 a month.
-In theory you could sign up for a home connection and buy extra kit to take with you when camping/caravanning if your provider allows this via a single account.
+Satellite internet services are now much more affordable (BRDY offer a Mbps service for under £30 per month).
+Initially you might need to buy some specialist kit including a satellite receiver & satellite router to get started.
+(In theory you could sign up for a home connection and buy extra kit to take with you when you go camping/caravanning if your provider allows this via a single account).

 Campsites & marinas with WiFi guest networks

 If the campsite, holiday park or marina has guest Wifi, it’s usually straight forward to get online – just connect to the ‘guest’, ‘campsite’ or ‘marina’ wifi network and follow the instructions.
-Most guest WiFi solutions use a shared internet connection and guest wifi is often charged for, to help cover the cost of running a guest WiFi system.
+Most guest WiFi solutions use a shared internet connection and guest WiFi is often charged for to help cover the WiFi system costs.

-The main draw back of guest wifi is that speeds can vary greatly from one place to the next.
-At busy times buffering can be an issue as data and download speeds may be throttled to ease pressure on the network.
+The main draw back of guest wifi is that speeds can vary greatly from one place to another.
+At busy times buffering can be an issue as data and download speeds may be throttled to ease pressures on the network.

 Mobile phone internet, how to make your mobile phone a hotspot